sreshu/sreshu/README.md

 - 🔭 I’m currently working on Deep Learning and Parallel Processing projects
 - 🌱 I’m currently diving deeper into core C++
 - 👯 I’m looking to collaborate on Projects
-- 🤔 I’m looking for help with CP
 - 💬 Ask me about anything related to tech and books !
-- 📫 How to reach me: Twitter - @sreshu_ , email - reshusinghhh@gmail.com
+- 📫 How to reach me: Twitter - @sreshu_ , email - er.reshusingh@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I rant mostly at twitter ;)